tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--following-ids UUID`: Only summarize alerts from the specified following, defaults to all.
+* `--following-ids UUID`: Only summarize alerts from thespecified following, defaults toall.
 * `--help`: Show this message and exit.

 ### `zanshin summary scan`